11 Results from Studies About Online Dating

 This phenomenon was observed in a study conducted at the University of Wisconsin-Madison.
 The researchers weighed and measured subjects in addition to checking their driver’s licenses for their actual ages, then looked at their subjects’ online dating profiles.
 Women tended to claim that they were 8.5 pounds lighter than they actually were.
 Men lied by less—only two pounds—but rounded up their height by a half inch more often.
 People lied the least when it came to age.

-This year, the dating site PlentyofFish conducted a study in which scientists examined word choice in all 1.2 million dating profiles on the site.
-In addition to the observation that those who used the word “love” more were more successful in finding it, the researchers discovered that men benefitted from using the words “heart,” “children,” “romantic,” and “relationship.”
+In 2014, dating site PlentyofFish conducted a study in which scientists examined word choice in all 1.2 million dating profiles on the site.
+In addition to the observation that those who used the word “love” more were more successful in finding it, the researchers discovered that men benefited from using the words “heart,” “children,” “romantic,” and “relationship.”

 In 2012, the research company AnswerLab conducted a study in which they used a Tobii X1 Light Eye Tracker, which recorded the eye movements of subjects who were reading online dating profiles from Match.com and eHarmony.com.
 By doing this, they were able determine where men and women were actually looking while reading online dating profiles.
 As it happens, men spend 65 percent more time looking at the pictures in the profile than women do.